-erms of Business
+Terms of Business

 1 General

-These are the Terms and Conditions of Business for services provided between Live Oak Inventories Limited (Live Oak) as an independent inventory company and an Instructing Principle or Client.
-The commissioning of Services by an Instructing Principle on behalf of their Client or Client's legal representative shall be deemed an agreement to these Terms and Conditions.
+These are the Terms and Conditions of Business for services provided between Live Oak Inventories Limited (Live Oak) as an independent inventory company and an Instructing Principal or Client.
+The commissioning of Services by an Instructing Principal on behalf of their Client or Client's legal representative shall be deemed an agreement to these Terms and Conditions

 2 Quotations for work

-In line with the majority of inventory companies, Live Oak fees are calculated on the number of rooms within a property.
-It is the responsibility of the person making the enquiry to fully avail him/herself of our fees and pricing policy and provide accurate, fair and correct information when obtaining quotations for work.
-Our fees reflect the work carried out not the amount quoted.
+Where Live Oak fees are calculated on the number of rooms within a property it is the responsibility of the person making the enquiry to fully avail themselves of our fees and pricing policy and provide accurate, fair and correct information when obtaining quotations for work.
+Our fees reflect the work carried out not the amount quoted

 3 Fees and charges

-3.1 The liability for all fees relating to a specific inspection lie with the Instructing Principle.
+3.1 The liability for all fees relating to a specific inspection lie with the Instructing Principal

-3.2 It is the responsibility of the Instructing Principle to accurately provide all relevant invoicing information.
-Inaccurate information will delay invoicing and distribution of reports.
+3.2 It is the responsibility of the Instructing Principal to accurately provide all relevant invoicing information.
+Inaccurate information will delay invoicing and distribution of reports

-3.3 Our payment terms for approved agents is strictly 14 days.
+3.3 Unless previously agreed otherwise, our payment terms for approved agents is 14 days

-3.4 For all landlords, payment is required in full BEFORE distribution of reports.
+3.4 Unless previously agreed otherwise payment by landlords must be received in full BEFORE distribution of reports

-3.5 Live Oak reserves the right to charge interest on overdue accounts at base rate + 8% in line with the Late Payment of Commercial Debts (Interest) Act 1998.
+3.5 Live Oak reserves the right to charge interest on overdue accounts at base rate + 8% in line with the Late Payment of Commercial Debts (Interest) Act 1998

 3.6 All reports unpaid after 30 days will be archived.
 An administration fee will be charged for their retrieval in addition to any outstanding fee related to them.
-These reports will only be released when ALL related fees have been paid in full.
+These reports will only be released when ALL related fees have been paid in full

-3.7 All distributed reports remain the sole property of Live Oak until full payment has been received.
+3.7 All distributed reports remain the sole property of Live Oak until full payment has been received

 3.8 Live Oak reserves the right to change prices at anytime and such charges shall be immediately effective.
 The price charged will be that prevailing when the booking is made.
-The Instructing Principle is responsible for ensuring he/she is fully aware of our prices at the time of making a booking.
+The Instructing Principal is responsible for ensuring they are fully aware of our prices at the time of making a booking

-3.9 A full current price list is available on request.
+3.9 A full current price list is available on request

-3.10 All fees and charges are subject to VAT at the prevailing rate (VAT No GB 713 8341 47).
+3.10 All fees and charges are subject to VAT at the prevailing rate (VAT No GB 713 8341 47)

 4 Arrangement of appointments and access to properties

-4.1 It is the responsibility of the Instructing Principle for arranging appointments/access to properties.
+4.1 Unless previously agreed otherwise, it is the responsibility of the Instructing Principal to arrange appointments and access to properties

 4.2 Information provided as part of the booking process must be candid and accurate.
-Failure to provide accurate information may lead to appointments being aborted or extra charges being raised.
+Failure to provide accurate information may lead to appointments being aborted or extra charges being raised

-4.3 Once a booking has been agreed, it is the responsibility of the Instructing Principle to keep Live Oak informed of all relevant changes to booking details, specifically cancellations or postponement of appointments, changes to appointment date or time or access arrangements.
+4.3 Once a booking has been agreed, it is the responsibility of the Instructing Principal to keep Live Oak informed of all relevant changes to booking details, specifically cancellations or postponement of appointments, changes to appointment date or time or access arrangements

-4.4 The Instructing Principle is responsible for ensuring access arrangements are met, including booking of keys, arranging access via porters, landlords or tenants etc.
+4.4 Unless previously agreed otherwise, the Instructing Principal is responsible for ensuring access arrangements are met, including booking of keys, arranging access via porters, landlords or tenants etc

 5 Booking confirmations

-5.1 Live Oak will confirm ALL bookings via an emailed booking confirmation form.
+5.1 Live Oak will confirm ALL bookings via an emailed booking confirmation

-5.2 The Live Oak Webcal automatically creates and sends this booking confirmation direct to the Instructing Principle once an appointment has been added and saved onto the calendar.
-This booking confirmation is our commitment to attend and carry out the relevant inspection.
+5.2 The Live Oak Web calendar automatically creates and sends this booking confirmation direct to the Instructing Principal once an appointment has been added and saved onto the calendar.
+This booking confirmation is our commitment to attend and carry out the relevant inspection

-5.3 A new booking confirmation will be emailed each and every time a booking is altered or changed.
+5.3 A new booking confirmation will be emailed each and every time a booking is altered or changed